nih-cfde/published-documentation/README.md

 If the preview pull request does not merge and close itself, then there was a problem.

-There are three possible reasons the PR might not automatically merge into `XXXpreview/XXXpreview`:
+There are four possible reasons the PR might not automatically merge into `XXXpreview/XXXpreview`:

 - The most likely reason is that the preview branch needs to be refreshed

 - The second possibility is that a stale preview was already in the `XXXpreview` branch and is clashing with yours.
 To fix this problem delete the `XXXpreview` branch and wait for the next hourly run.
 If it's a fresh preview branch, your changes may have made the repos incompatible.
 Tag @ACharbonneau in your PR and she'll help

 - Very occasionally, the github robot fails for server related reasons when there is otherwise no problem.
 Removing the `XXXpreview` branch so that the robot tries again generally fixes this.
 Or tag @ACharbonneau

+- Github has imposed a 60 day limit on actions, so if the robot hasn't detected a change in the original repo for more than 60 days, it stops watching the repo.
+You can this by looking at the [actions tab for this repo](https://github.com/nih-cfde/published-documentation/actions).
+Each original repo has two actions: a 'preview' and a 'stable'.
+If the actions for your repo have been automatically stopped, you can restart them by clicking on them.
+If you cannot restart the action, please contact achar@ucdavis.edu.

 ### Publishing your changes